 Apples played a big role in divinations on Samhain.
 Apple peeling was a divination to see how long your life would be - the longer the unbroken apple peel, the longer your life was destined to be.

-Samhain Sow-in was also known as Nutcrack Night, because it was a popular custom at Samhain to throw nuts on the fire.
+Samhain was also known as Nutcrack Night, because it was a popular custom at Samhain to throw nuts on the fire.

 If a nut burned brightly it meant that the thrower would be alive in twelve months time.
 If it flared up brightly it meant marriage within twelve months.